The Picard group of the universal moduli space of vector bundles on stable curves: The Picard groups of and .

-As observed in Remark \ref{gvb} the generic vector bundle over a smooth curve of genus $>1$ (resp. $1$) is stable (resp. direct sum of stable vector bundles).
-Giving a vector bundle over $C$ is equivalent to give a vector bundle on any irreducible component and an isomorphism of vector spaces between the fibers at the nodes.
-With this in mind, it is easy to see that we can deform any vector bundle $\mt E$ in a vector bundle $\mt E'$ which is stable (resp. is a direct sum of stable vector bundles with same rank and degree) over any component of genus $>1$ (resp. $1$).
 By Proposition \ref{T}, the generic point of $\widetilde\delta_i^j$ is P-semistable.
 Moreover if $\widetilde\delta_i^j$ is a non-extremal divisor the basic inequalities are strict.
 By the second assertion of \emph{loc. cit.}, if $\widetilde\delta_i^j$ is a non-extremal divisor the generic point of $\widetilde\delta_i^j$ is P-stable.
 It remains to prove the assertion for the extremal divisors.
 Suppose that $\widetilde\delta_i^0$ is an extremal divisor, the proof for the $\widetilde\delta_i^r$ is similar.
-It is easy to prove that
+As in the proof of Lemma \ref{balcon}, we can see that